 Feature Matrix

-A comprehensive comparison of documentation capabilities, AI features, pricing transparency, and enterprise functionality between Archbee and Slab.
+A comprehensive side-by-side comparison of documentation capabilities, AI features, collaboration tools, enterprise readiness, and pricing transparency between Archbee and Slab.

 | Feature |